GeorgeHoneywood/george.honeywood.org.uk/content/blog/ecothon.md

 ## github repository

-You can see the repository [here,](https://github.com/JoeRourke123/ecothon) or even try it out if you are feeling brave.
+You can see the repository [here,](https://github.com/JoeRourke123/ecothon) or even try it out if you are feeling brave -- you can download an APK from the Github releases.